Updated: June 23, 2014

 Before you Go Information

-In case you missed it, Disney World quietly raised their ticket prices in June 2012.
-The bad news is a one day ticket now costs $89 for one park!
-The good news is the more days you buy, the less it costs you per day — stay 10 days and get in the parks for only $31.80 per day (Park Hopper and No Expiration fees are additional).
+In case you missed it, Disney World quietly raised their ticket prices again on June 2, 2013.
+The bad news is a one day ticket now costs $95 for the Magic Kingdom!
+The good news is the more days you buy, the less it costs you per day — stay 10 days and get in the parks for only $33.90 per day (Park Hopper and No Expiration fees are additional).
 Also, effective the end of March, it will cost you $2 more to park — from $15 to $17 a day!